tingxin/DevIoT_IndoorLocation_Starter_Kit/README.md

 1. This sample code base on the Python 2.7.10, please make sure your machine environment have installed [Python2.7](https://www.python.org/downloads/)
 2. This sample code use Cisco [cmx](https://developer.cisco.com/site/cmx-mobility-services/) api to count trace device,please make sure you have <br>
 Cisco cmx service or you can use cmx sandbox.
-3. You need meet all the [prerequisite](https://cto-github.cisco.com/tingxxu/iot-gateway/blob/master/README.md) of Gateway SDK

 ##How to use
 ###Use sample code directly